aaron-grau/curic/react/projects/pokedex/README.md

 JSON response instead of HTML.
 When we render a template, instead of looking for `template.html.erb`, Rails will look for `template.json.jbuilder`.

-:art: Stylesheets have been provided for you in the skeleton. **Follow the s ample jsx structures provided in the instructions to have these stylings applied.**
+:art: Stylesheets have been provided for you in the skeleton! :art:
++ Follow the sample jsx structures provided in the instructions to have these stylings applied.

 [skeleton-zip]: ./skeleton.zip?raw=true